Yield to Sigma Relationship

 A six sigma level of performance has 3.4 defects per million opportunities (3.4 DPMO).
 A current six sigma process now will have a estimated shift of 1.5 sigma (lower) in the future and will perform at a 4.5 sigma level, which produces 3.4 DPMO.

-What is the probability that Z is greater than or equal to -1.96 and smaller than or equal to -1.4 considering that Z is a standard normal random variable?
+What is the probability that Z is greater than or equal to -1.96 and smaller than or equal to -1.4?

 ANSWER: 0.0558